haichangsi/WUT-TBD-PROJ1/tasks-phase1.md

    ![title](modules/jupyter_docker_image/graph.png)
 9. Reach YARN UI

+    ***describe one selected module and put the output of terraform graph for this module here***

+9. Reach YARN UI

    ***place the command you used for setting up the tunnel, the port and the screenshot of YARN UI here***

 10. Draw an architecture diagram (e.g. in draw.io) that includes: